-In an effort to stave off existential anxiety I have been watching YouTube videos about space.
+In an effort to stave off existential anxiety I have been staying up all night watching YouTube videos about space.
 This guy Isaac Arthur has a large number of really interesting videos that cover some really interesting topics about the science of science fiction.
 I have been listening to him talk for weeks about gravity wells, and Dyson spheres and thinking about offworld societies.
 All of this stuff is super interesting, and then I existential bedrock again when I started watching his videos about the Fermi Paradox and the Simulation Hypothesis.

 Once I started thinking about the Fermi Paradox, it didn’t take long to start applying the logic to all sorts of things.
 At first I started thinking about this for other fantasy technologies, like time travel.
 No one has come from the future to stop catastrophes, so perhaps time travel just isn’t possible, or perhaps human life on earth is extinguished before time travel can be developed.